With Japan facing a serious skills shortage, is foreign labour the answer, and are Japanese companies willing to reach out?

 Walters explains: ‘The old days of ‘us and them’ – that is, local staff vs expats – needs to change, and getting the balance right in the organisation is absolutely key.
 It’s really important to establish role models for your local team and promote from within so they can aspire to leadership.”

 Hire foreign workers to address skills shortages

 If employees see that the foreign workers are going to enhance their own productivity, they are more likely to embrace their new colleagues.
 Says Feldman, “You need to hire somebody who fills a role in the firm and everybody knows is necessary.
 The incumbent employees are thankful for somebody coming in regardless of what country they come from.”

 Set clear salary benchmarks

 “It’s important to pay people fairly, whether they be local or foreign,” says Feldman.
 “People need to know that they’re getting paid for what they do, not who they are.”
-For current salary benchmarks, see the 2018 Robert Half Salary Guide.
-The journey towards diversity can be a slow one, but with a few small steps, companies will reap the benefits.
+For current salary benchmarks, see the latest version of Robert Half Salary Guide.
+The journey towards diversity can be a slow one, but with a few small steps, companies will reap the benefits